denebeim/configvm/journal.md

 1. figure out why some vms are not getting dns name correctly
 1. vlans
 1. move from deepthot.aa to local.deepthot.org or maybe l 'cause it's getting pretty long'
+1. move services to a stand alone raspberry pi